naoya-i/coref/README.md

 1. Make sure TensorFlow works

 Please make sure that `tensorflow >= 1.14` or `tensorflow == 2.x` (preferably GPU version) works on your machine.
-If you manually install TensorFlow, we recommend creating a dedicated virtual environment and follow https://www.tensorflow.org/install.
+If you manually install TensorFlow, we recommend creating a dedicated virtual environment and following https://www.tensorflow.org/install.

 See https://www.tensorflow.org/guide/gpu#setup for testing GPU support by TensorFlow.